aputtu/sphinx-filter-tabs/docs/index.rst

 You can find the project's source code on the `GitHub repository <https://github.com/aputtu/sphinx-filter-tabs>`_.

+.. only:: html

    You can also download this documentation as a :download:`PDF file <_downloads/sphinxextension-filtertabs.pdf>`.

 .. only:: latex

    Please visit `project webpage for live version <https://aputtu.github.io/sphinx-filter-tabs/>`_.
    In the examples provided in the PDF, all tabs gets listed one by one.

+.. only:: latex

+   .. include:: installation.rst
-.. include:: _installation.rst
+   .. include:: usage.rst
-.. include:: _usage.rst
+   .. include:: changelog.rst
-.. include:: _changelog.rst
+   .. include:: accessibility.rst